AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/01_var_let_const.md

 `var` can be accessed **before** they are defined, but we can't access their **value**.
 `let` and `const` can't be accessed **before we define them**.

-This happens because `var` are subject to **hoisting**, which means that they are processed before any code is executed.
-Declaring a `var` anywhere is equivalent to **declaring it at the top**.
-This is why we can still access the `var` but we can't yet see its content, hence the `undefined` result.
+Despite what you may read on other sources, both `var` and `let`(and `const`) are subject to **hoisting** which measn thath they are processe before any code is executed and lifted up to the top of their scope (whether it's global or block).

+The main differences lays in the fact that `var` can still be accessed before they are defined, causing the value to be `undefined` while on the other hand, `let` variables sit in a **temporal dead zone** until they are declared, causing an error when accessed before initialization which makes it easier to debug code rather than having an `undefined` as the result.

 ---
 &nbsp;